Dinner Connections – food & fellowship groups

 You call this “dinners” but does it have to be “dinner?”
 Our signups will have Friday night, Saturday night, and Sunday lunch options.
 The specifics of the meal will be up to your individual group.

 Is this a Bible study?
 Nope, it’s just a time for fellowship.

 I’m not sure.
 Why should I join Dinner Connections?

 Food and fellowship and getting to know others at church is for everyone, newcomers and oldtimers alike, the quiet folks who may want to remain anonymous in church, and the people who think they have enough church friends already!
 When we do life together, our challenges become smaller.
 God uses others to bring friendship, support, and encouragement to us, whether we know we need it or not.
 We all need a community where we have people who care about what’s happening in our lives.

 Oh, yeah, sign me up!

 Signup forms are at church, so pick one of the three options (Friday night, Saturday night, and Sunday lunch) and give your information on the form.
 Call the church office at 817-431-2396 if you can’t come by.
-Please direct questions by email to email@example.com and someone on our staff will be honored to help you.
+Please direct questions by email to firstname.lastname@example.org and someone will be honored to help you.